Monitoring AI-Modified Content at Scale: A Case Study on the Impact of ChatGPT on AI Conference Peer Reviews: Impact Statement

 \subsubsection{Acknowledgments}

-We thank Dan Jurafsky, Diyi Yang, Yongchan Kwon, Federico Bianchi, and Mert Yuksekgonul for their helpful comments and discussions.
-J.Z. is supported by the National Science Foundation (CCF 1763191 and CAREER 1942926), the US National Institutes of Health (P30AG059307 and U01MH098953) and grants from the Silicon Valley Foundation and the Chan-Zuckerberg Initiative.
-D.F. and H.L. are supported by the National Science Foundation (2244804 and 2022435) and the Stanford Institute for Human-Centered Artificial Intelligence (HAI).
+We thank Christopher D. Manning, Dan Jurafsky, Diyi Yang, Yongchan Kwon, Federico Bianchi, and Mert Yuksekgonul for their helpful comments and discussions.
+J.Z. is supported by the National Science Foundation (CAREER 1942926) and grants from the Chan-Zuckerberg Initiative and Stanford HAI.
+D.M. and H.L. are supported by the National Science Foundation (2244804 and 2022435) and the Stanford Institute for Human-Centered Artificial Intelligence (HAI).